About

 History href="#history"

-The first CityCamp was held January 23-24, 2010, in Chicago.
+The first CityCamp was organized by Kevin Curry and Jen Pahlka and held January 23-24, 2010, in Chicago, Illinois.
 Afterwards, Kevin and Luke Fretwell developed it as an open source brand so that anyone could host events anywhere.
 Since then, there have been self-organized CityCamp events worldwide.

 World CityCamp Day href="#world-citycamp-day"

-World CityCamp Day is held annually on the third Saturday in September.
+World CityCamp Day is held on the third Saturday of September.

 Format href="#format"